CodeforSouth/new_member_guide/README.md

 You can find all our projects on Github https://github.com/Code-for-Miami.

+You can get inspired by some Code for America projects https://codeforamerica.github.io/

 How to join our slack group: http://cfm-invite.herokuapp.com/

 Want to follow our blog? https://medium.com/code-for-miami